 Valentine’s Day is usually associated with chocolate and flowers, but it’s also a great time to show appreciation in the workplace!
-Don’t miss this opportunity to celebrate the strong (non-romantic) bonds between coworkers.
-Remember giving your schoolmates cards and candy to celebrate?
+Don’t miss this opportunity to celebrate the strong (platonic) bonds between coworkers.
+Remember giving your schoolmates cards and those chalky, not-very-tasty candy hearts to celebrate?
 You’re all grown up now, but it’s still a great day to appreciate your team.

-Unfortunately, a shocking 87 percent of employees don’t feel engaged at work, so why not use Valentine’s Day to recognize your team in a fun and appropriate way?
-By making your team feel appreciated, you can increase engagement, and research shows that engaged employees are more productive and less likely to seek out a new job.
+Unfortunately, a shocking 79% of employees don’t feel engaged at work.
+So why not use Valentine’s Day to recognize your team in a fun and appropriate way?
+By making your team feel appreciated, you can increase engagement—research shows that engaged employees are more productive and less likely to seek out a new job.

 Not convinced yet?
 Here are five ways celebrating Valentine’s Day can positively impact your team:

-- Improve Camaraderie: Celebrating together and engaging in joint activities can boost team morale, spark a feeling of togetherness, and make employees feel more engaged.
+- Improve camaraderie: Celebrating together and engaging in joint activities (virtual works too!) can boost team morale, spark a feeling of togetherness, and make employees feel more engaged.

 It’s easy to celebrate Valentine’s Day with your entire team.
 Here are 14 inclusive ways to enjoy the holiday at work:

 Grab some bagels, fruit, and pastries for the office, or order your team their favorite breakfast dishes if you're working remotely.
 If you choose the office route, decorate a table with a Valentine’s Day tablecloth, flowers, and scattered paper hearts.